 - 2 teaspoons crumbled blue cheese

-- 1/2 teaspoon finely chopped fresh rosemary
+- ½ teaspoon finely chopped fresh rosemary

-- Melt 1 tablespoon of the butter in a small skillet over medium heat.
+- Caramelize the onions.
+Melt 1 tablespoon of the butter in a small skillet over medium heat.
 Add the sliced onions, and toss to coat.
 Sauté until lightly caramelized.
 To do this, once the onions warm up and relax, only move them around the skillet every 5 minutes or so, only to make sure they don't burn.
 Once they begin to brown and caramelize, reduce the heat to medium-low.
 This shouldn't take more than 30 minutes.

-- Slice the apple into quarters and cut off the core.
-Cut the apple into thin slices, around 1/4" thick.
+- Slice.
+Slice the squash halves into thin slices, around ⅛" thick, using a sharp chef's knife.
+Slice the apple into quarters and cut off the core.
+Cut the apple into thin slices, around ¼" thick.

-- Roll up the pastry edges to form a border all around the tart.
-I like to double it over itself.Melt the remaining butter and baste the tart edges.
+- Form the galette.
+Fold the pastry edges up over the filling in big pleats all around the galette.Melt the remaining butter and baste the tart edges.
 If you want your tart a little more buttery, also baste the tart filling with a little extra butter.

 - Bake.
 Bake for 30 minutes, or until the squash is tender, and the pasty bottom firms up.
 At sea level, this may only take 25 minutes.
 Remove the tart from the oven and add the blue cheese crumbles and rosemary.
 Bake an additional 2 - 3 minutes to melt the cheese.
 Drizzle with honey before serving.